State Park Annual Passes: Complete 2026 Price Guide for All 50 States

 Start Exploring America’s State Parks

-With over 10,000 state park units spread across all 50 states, there’s never been a better time to get an annual pass and start exploring.
+With thousands of state park units and related public recreation areas spread across all 50 states, there’s never been a better time to get an annual pass and start exploring.
 Whether you hike, camp, fish, or just want a quiet picnic spot, your state park system has something waiting for you.